 - How to dress the rectangle shape body type

-I hope you got a clearer idea what body type you are?
+I hope that you got a clearer idea what body type you are?
 In upcoming articles I will go into more details and look at the styles that work for your body type.
-So make sure you either subscribe to my mailing list in the box at the right or through RSS.
+To make sure you never miss another article at 40+Style, you can subscribe to our newsletter!